-You will get an mRNA vaccine for any booster or additional doses.
 If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.

 If you do not want an mRNA or a protein-based vaccine and you have only had 1 dose of Janssen vaccine (no other COVID-19 vaccines), you can get Janssen for your first booster dose if you are age 18 years or older.
-You can get an mRNA or protein-based vaccine for your second booster dose.
+You cannot get a Janssen vaccine for a second booster dose.

-The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
 The Janssen vaccine is licensed for first booster doses for people age 18 years or older who had 1 dose of Janssen vaccine at least 2 months ago.

-In other cases, the vaccine is not licensed for more than 2 doses.
+The vaccine is not licensed for more than 2 doses in all cases.
 But vaccine experts support this in certain situations.
 This is called "off-label use."
 Getting more than 2 doses of a COVID-19 vaccine is off-label use if:

-- You are age 5 to 17 years. - You get a third dose sooner than 6 months after your second dose. - You get a fourth or fifth dose. - You get the protein-based vaccine as a third dose, booster dose, or additional dose.
+- You are age 6 months to 4 years or age 12 to 15 years. - You get a third dose sooner than 6 months after your second dose. - You get a fourth or fifth dose. - You get the protein-based vaccine as a third dose, booster dose, or additional dose